 In addition to the graphical trend readings for current measurement points, saved measurement data can be viewed in text format.
-Open the main menu by pressing F3, then select the sub-menu option 'Measurement Data Memory'.
-From within the sub-menu select 'View measurement Data'.
+Open the main menu by pressing F3, then select the sub-menu option "Meas. data Memory".
+From within the sub-menu select "View meas. data memory".
 The measurement data can be viewed in order of the VMID serial number or the date it was saved.
 Select your preferred menu option using keys ▼ ▲ and press OK to confirm.
 The first data record will now be displayed.
 At the top, a consecutive number and the number of the data record within the memory will also be shown.
 Below these, the measuring point serial number and its assigned text are also displayed.